 When you are going downhill, your speed may increase above the set speed.
-The system will not apply the kes.
-Change down a gear and press brakes.
+The system will not apply the brakes.
 Change down a gear and press the RES switch to assist the system in maintaining the set speed.

 Note: If you accelerate by pressing the accelerator pedal, the set speed will not change.
 When you release the accelerator pedal, you will return to the speed that you previously set.